raspberrypilearning/guess-the-flag/en/step_1.md

 ## Introduction

 In this resource, you will create a flag quiz to test yourself and your friends.
-Six flags are displayed, and you have to click on the correct one to match the country.
+Six flags and the name of a country are displayed, and you have to click on the correct flag to match the country.

 ### What you will make